Skip to main content

 Suggested reading:

-*Note for safe harbor plans that make a profit sharing contribution: the profit sharing and safe harbor contribution will count toward the top-heavy minimum contribution if the plan fails the top-heavy test but the plan could still owe additional contributions to correct the failure.
+*Note for safe harbor plans that make a profit sharing contribution: the profit sharing and safe harbor contribution will count toward the top-heavy minimum contribution if the plan fails the top-heavy test.
+However, this amount may not be enough to meet the requirements and the plan could still owe additional contributions to correct the failure.

 Schedule a call with our team to discuss compliance testing or safe harbor.